 - 1. Move the seat back as far as it goes and recline it slightly.
-For comfort: reclining the back of your seat will give you more room when bringing your legs into the car. - 2.
+For comfort: reclining the back of your seat will help you keep your surgical hip straight when bringing your legs into the car. - 2.
 Back up close to the seat and place one hand on the back of the seat and one hand on the dashboard for support. - 3.
-Sit down slowly, keeping both of your feet on the ground, allowing your knees to bend as tolerated. - 4.
+Sit down slowly, keeping both of your feet on the ground. - 4.
 Slide back on the seat as far as you can go. - 5.
 Swing your legs in, bending your knee to a comfortable position.